Pranisha01/SauceLabs_Android/README.md

 # SauceLabs_Android
-SauceLabs Integration for android testing
+SauceLabs Integration for Android Testing

 # OverView:
 This project integrates Sauce Labs for automated testing, allowing for seamless cross-browsing and cross-platform testing of mobile applications.